Bistrifluron

 Bistrifluron is an insecticide of the benzoylurea class.
-It is used to control chewing insects such as aphids, whiteflies, caterpillars, and termites.
+It is used to control sucking as well as chewing insects such as aphids, whiteflies, caterpillars, and termites.
 It is not highly toxic to mammals, but bioaccumulation may be a concern.
 It has a low level of toxicity to birds and moderate to high toxicity to most aquatic animals, honeybees, and earthworms.